wkumari/wkumari.github.io/_posts/2022-04-27-JUNOS-next-hop-resolution-failure.md

 Note that the examples has been edited slightly to make it easier to read.

 # Scenario / description of issue
 Traffic coming in on `xe-1/0/1.0` destined for `192.0.2.48` and `192.0.2.49` on `xe-1/0/0.0` is being dropped.
-It isn't a firewall problem, and packets are definitely arriving at the router (trust me on this).
+It isn't a firewall problem, and packets are d efinitely arriving at the router (trust me on this).

 Pinging `192.0.2.48` from the router works just fine:
 ```